 Can Fishermen Use or Sell Bycatch?

-- Their bodies must be relatively intact, which is frequently not the case since capture methods are generally violent and involve crushing animals together.
+Additionally, their bodies must be relatively intact, which is uncommon, since capture methods are generally violent and involve crushing animals together.
 More delicate species like octopuses are often torn apart during this process and can no longer be sold.

 Why Is Bycatch a Problem?

 Bycatch is a global problem.
 Fishing activities that take place in one area often create problems in adjacent marine ecosystems.
 Sometimes, they even affect terrestrial systems.
-Beyond the environmental implications, there are also ethical questions.
+Beyond the environmental implications, there are also ethical questions about welfare.
 Below is a brief discussion on why bycatch is a problem.

 The Effects of Bycatch

-Removing significant proportions of any species risks upsetting their balance in marine ecosystems.
-Apex predators can play a significant role in a healthy ecosystem, and these species are frequently victims of bycatch.
-Sharks and dolphins often sit at the top of their respective food chains, helping maintain an ecosystem-wide equilibrium.
+Apex predators play a significant role in a healthy ecosystem, and these species are frequently victims of bycatch.
+Sharks and dolphins often sit at the top of their respective food chains, helping maintain the balance of marine ecosystems.
 That balance is upset when predators are removed at high rates.
 The disturbances caused by apex predator bycatch often cause reverberations throughout the food web and can even bleed into surrounding ecosystems.

 Removing smaller fish and organisms lower down on the food chain also carries repercussions.
-Large amounts of bycatch can affect the availability of food for larger species, causing imbalances and affecting the reproduction rates of predator populations.
+Large amounts of bycatch can affect the availability of food for larger species, causing further imbalances, and affecting the reproduction rates of predator populations.

 Is Bycatch Sustainable?

 Seafood labeling organizations, such as the Marine Stewardship Council (MSC), admit that in some cases bycatch is unavoidable, but go on to say that fisheries can still be considered sustainable as long as they minimize bycatch as much as possible.
-Because MSC’s funding comes, in part, from seafood companies who pay to use the organization’s sustainable label on their products, what MSC considers sustainable might be different, for example, from an organization that advocates for plant-based diets.
-Some argue that there is no such thing as sustainable seafood, given the increasing demand for fish and other seafood products.
+Because MSC’s funding comes, in part, from seafood companies who pay to use the organization’s sustainable label on their products, what MSC considers sustainable might be different from an organization that advocates for plant-based diets.
+Some argue that there is no such thing as sustainable seafood, given the environmental impact of fishing and the increasing demand for seafood products worldwide.

 The only thing that seems clear is that, as long as commercial fisheries exist, so will bycatch.

 Besides reducing the demand for seafood, there are several ways to prevent bycatch with varying degrees of success.
-In the U.S., the National Oceanic and Atmospheric Administration (NOAA) recently published a framework for reducing bycatch.
-The agency points to its bycatch provisions in three pieces of legislation — the Endangered Species Act, Marine Mammal Protection Act, and the Magnuson-Stevens Act — all of which aim to curb bycatch levels.
+In the U.S., the National Oceanic and Atmospheric Administration (NOAA) published a framework for reducing bycatch.
+The agency points to its bycatch provisions in three pieces of legislation — the Endangered Species Act, Marine Mammal Protection Act and the Magnuson-Stevens Act — all of which aim to curb bycatch levels.
 NOAA also urges academics, environmental organizations, and fisheries to monitor and more accurately report and reduce the nation’s bycatch numbers.

-Despite these efforts, preventing bycatch remains a stubborn, complex, and difficult problem to solve.
-New fishing technologies and methods that reduce bycatch will to towards a future fishing industry that produces much less bycatch.
-But the most effective solution is for commercial fleets to stop fishing altogether.
+Despite these efforts, preventing bycatch remains a stubborn and complex problem.
+New fishing technologies and methods that reduce bycatch are beginning to be employed for a future fishing industry that produces much less bycatch.
+Some basic suggestions include fishing with a pole and line to catch fish individually, while other methods are more species-specific to deter seabirds and sea turtles from going after bait.
+Ultimately, the most effective solution is for commercial fleets to stop fishing altogether.

-Bycatch happens because the commercial fishing industry places profit above welfare and environmental concerns.
-Driven largely by consumer demand, the amount of bycatch remains high around the world.
-Strategies to minimize or eliminate bycatch should be the focus of sustainability organizations, consumers, and regulatory agencies worldwide.
+Bycatch occurs because the commercial fishing industry prioritizes profit over both animal welfare and environmental health.
+Driven largely by consumer demand, the amount of bycatch remains high around the world, regardless of target species and fishing method.
+In order to combat excessive bycatch, consumers can opt for a diet free of seafood.
+On a larger scale, strategies to minimize or eliminate bycatch should be the focus of sustainability organizations, consumers and regulatory agencies worldwide.